Linkedin

 • A home equity loan lets you borrow against the value of your home, even if you’re still paying off your first mortgage.

-• You don’t have to already have a mortgage to apply for a home equity loan.
+• You don’t have to still have a mortgage to apply for a home equity loan.
+If you own your home free and clear, your home equity loan would be the first mortgage.

 There’s a sense of satisfaction that comes with taking on your big financial goals.
-One advantage to homeownership is that it can give you more options when you need to cover a major expense.
-Borrowing against your home is a way to access cash without having to sell your home, and there are a few different ways you can do it.
+One advantage to homeownership is that it could give you more options when you need to cover a major expense.
+You could apply for a second mortgage against your home to access cash and pay it back over time.

 What is a second mortgage?

-A second mortgage is a home loan that you get while you still have a mortgage.
-It’s a way to unlock your home’s value, turning it into spendable cash.
+A second mortgage is a home loan that you get while you still have a mortgage (typically the one that you used to buy the home).
+Second mortgages offer a way to turn your home’s value into spendable cash.

 Why get a second mortgage?